jantox/client-service/README.md

 **IMPORTANT**

-To start of build this application using JDK 1.8 as this is my current office workstation JDK.
+To start of build this application using JDK 1.8.

-Hence I did not want to mess it up right now as there are too many moving parts of old applications we maintain.

 ## Usage
 To build the application and generate the open api definition: